alanchrt/dotfiles/README.md

 ## Overview

-This is NixOS, i3, Spacemacs, byobu, and oh-my-zsh setup, tailored toward mnemonic vim-like keybindings, tools with smart defaults that Just Work&trade;, and an integrated desktop and development experience.
+This is my NixOS, i3, Spacemacs, byobu, and oh-my-zsh setup, tailored toward mnemonic vim-like keybindings, tools with smart defaults that Just Work&trade;, and an integrated desktop and development experience.

 ![dotfiles screenshot](screenshot.png)

 The system requires a base [NixOS](https://nixos.org) before install.
-Note that by default a user named `alan` is configured.
+Note that, by default, a user named `alan` is configured.
 You will need to fork this repo and configure for your own user.

 Here are some references for getting around the system: